LivestockWaterRecycling/lwr-news-scraper/README.md

 If you ever need to edit the code that actually scrapes the data, the assosciated python file is located in lwr_news_scraper/spiders/...

 The spiders folder contains all the crawlers in this project.
-In our case, it just contains one: __lwr_spider__.
+In our case, it just contains one: __lwr_spider.py__.

 ### Running the program